 Oaxaca is another little nomad paradise in Mexico.
 The weather is very pleasant, locals are friendly, it is rich in culture and cost of living is low.
 Great fresh food, ok internet and the option of visiting some smaller towns along the Oaxacan coast makes it a nice place for many remote workers.

 Europe is surely not as cheap as Asia or Latin America, but it makes a great base for exploring various different cultures and countries.

 Berlin is not only hipster heaven, but also one of the most creative digital nomad cities worldwide (I’m sitting in Berlin right now, writing this).
-You find countless of start-ups and solo entrepreneurs, coworking and coliving spaces.
+You find countless start-ups and solo entrepreneurs, coworking, and coliving spaces.

 It also has relatively affordable accommodation and many vegan restaurants.
 A quirky and vibrant cultural scene keeps you busy during the day, while an ever-changing nightlife guarantees the right party for everyone.

 Enjoy the special community vibe along with artists, musicians, writers, and academics.
 Berlin seems to have a place for literally everyone.

 The capital of Serbia might not be the first thing that comes to your mind when you think of great digital nomad cities.
 But Belgrade has much potential: the city is safe, locals are friendly and speak good English and there is a great nightlife.